sachinshrestha/sachinshrestha.github.io/projects.md

 sitemap: false
 ---

-Here's the code to my <a href="http://sachinshrestha.github.io/freelancerFinal.html"> Census Project </a>
+Here's the R code to my <a href="http://sachinshrestha.github.io/census.html"> Census Project </a>